seo2im/CPP/02/README.md

 	- destructor work when class memory freed.

 ### ex01
+Fixed value class of int to float or reverse

 1. bit operator
 	- int / float change use bit operator